Skip to content

 ProblemCauseResolution

-The action does not appear on a logThe action's filters or data type exclude the current log.Open the action and remove or adjust the filters.
-Confirm the log is from the right data type.
+The action does not appear on a logThe action's filters exclude the current log, or one of its placeholders can't be resolved from the row.Open the action and adjust the filters.
+Confirm the log carries every field the URL template references.

 The action will not saveThe URL does not start with http:// or https://.Prefix the URL with the correct scheme.